We've Won Over £90 Million For Our Clients

 If you are wondering how to claim back your insurance excess, you could do so under special damages.

-Our solicitors at Legal Expert have helped clients make successful excess claims in the past and may be able to help you.
-If you get in touch with our advisors, they can offer a no-obligation initial consultation so they can assess your eligibility to claim.
+Our solicitors at Legal Expert have helped clients make successful excess claims in the past and could help you.
+If you get in touch with our advisors, they can offer a no-obligation initial consultation to assess your eligibility to claim.

 When And How Can I Claim For A Car Accident?